input-output-hk/essential-cardano-content/content/article/cardano-101-what-is-a-cardano-native-token-or-asset-what-it-means-for-the-dollarusda-stablecoin.md

 Cryptocurrencies (coins and tokens) are the backbone of any public or decentralized blockchain network.

-These are the digital assets that give blockchain developers a way to provide needed services for users through dApps (decentralized applications) built on a particular blockchain.
-These days, there are popular dApps for DeFi (decentralized finance) and NFTs (non-fungible tokens), among many others.
+These are the digital assets that give blockchain developers a way to provide needed services for users through DApps (decentralized applications) built on a particular blockchain.
+These days, there are popular DApps for DeFi (decentralized finance) and NFTs (non-fungible tokens), among many others.

-A blockchain’s native cryptocurrency/coin or other token types for dApps built on that particular blockchain are ultimately what highlight the useful benefits for its users.
+A blockchain’s native cryptocurrency/coin or other token types for DApps built on that particular blockchain are ultimately what highlight the useful benefits for its users.

 These new types of digital assets also display versatile features.

 From fungible tokens that allow for decentralized voting and governance to NFTs that express the uniqueness of a particular digital creation, cryptocurrencies can represent almost anything in a digital format.

-Tokens are what allow DEXs (decentralized exchanges), borrowing & lending DeFi platforms, NFT marketplaces, and other dApps built on the Cardano blockchain to deliver unique value.
+Tokens are what allow DEXs (decentralized exchanges), borrowing & lending DeFi platforms, NFT marketplaces, and other DApps built on the Cardano blockchain to deliver unique value.

 But not all cryptocurrencies and their blockchains are identical.